dotlang/language/README.md

 5. `x,y = point`
 6. `x,y = {100,200}`
 7. `another_point = my_point{.x=11, .y=my_point.y + 200}`
+8. `another_point = my_point`, `another_point.x = 11`, `another_point.y += 200`
-8. `new_point = {a:100, b:200} //WRONG!`
+9. `new_point = {a=100, b=200} //WRONG!`

 **Notes**

 1. Field names are not mandatory when defining a tuple literal.
-2. Example 1 defines a named type for a 2-D point and next 3 examples show how to initialise bindings of that type.
+2. Example 1 defines a named type for a 2-D point and next 3 examples show how to initialise variables of that type.
 3. Examples 5 and 6 show how to destruct a tuple and extract it's data.
-4. Example 7 shows how to define a tuple based on another tuple.
+4. Example 7 and 8 are the same and show how to define a tuple based on another tuple.
-5. Example 8 indicates names should match with the expected type.
+5. Example 9 indicates names should match with the expected type.

 ## Composition